Unveiling leaching–oxidizing–landing paths of Pd single-atom catalyzed Suzuki–Miyaura reaction by ambient mass spectrometry

 Abstract

-The palladium-catalyzed Suzuki-Miyaura cross-coupling (SMCC) reaction is an essential technique for C-C bond formation.
+The palladium-catalyzed Suzuki–Miyaura cross-coupling (SMCC) reaction is an essential technique for C–C bond formation.
 It is considered to occur through two distinct pathways involving homogeneous and heterogeneous mechanisms.
-However, there is still debate about these mechanisms given the lack of direct structural evidence in both spatial and temporal terms, especially regarding the conversion of active Pd species.
-In this study, the Pd single-atom catalyst (Pd SAC) SMCC reaction was monitored in real-time using ambient mass spectrometry (AMS) to study conversions of Pd species both on the catalyst surface and in the liquid phase.
-This revealed a leaching-oxidizing-landing paths as a contributor to the heterogeneous process which involves heterogeneous oxidative addition, Pd leaching along with transmetallation (rather than oxidative addition), and subsequent oxidation-landing back onto the catalyst surface.
-The leaching-oxidizing-landing mechanism of Pd active sites during Pd SAC-catalyzed SMCC reaction provides an explanation for the Pd migration on the catalyst surface.
-A crucial role of molecular oxygen during SMCC reaction was revealed and attributed to the re-deposition of active Pd species by coordinating with the catalyst support.
-Overall, the leaching-oxidizing-landing mechanism of the SMCC reaction has been revealed and it not only provides insights into mechanism studies and catalyst designs, but it enlarges AMS applications.
+However, there is still debate about these mechanisms due to the lack of direct structural evidence in both spatial and temporal terms, especially regarding the conversion of active Pd species.
+In this study, the Pd single-atom catalyst (Pd SAC) SMCC reaction was monitored in real-time using ambient mass spectrometry (AMS) to study the conversions of Pd species both on the catalyst surface and in the liquid phase.
+This revealed a leaching–oxidizing–landing path as a contributors to the heterogeneous process which involves heterogeneous oxidative addition, Pd leaching along with transmetallation (rather than oxidative addition), and subsequent oxidation–landing back onto the catalyst surface.
+The leaching–oxidizing–landing mechanism of Pd active sites during the Pd SAC-catalyzed SMCC reaction provides an explanation for the Pd migration on the catalyst surface.
+A crucial role of molecular oxygen during the SMCC reaction was revealed and attributed to the re-deposition of active Pd species through coordination with the catalyst support.
+Overall, the leaching–oxidizing–landing mechanism of the SMCC reaction has been revealed and it not only provides insights into mechanistic studies and catalyst designs but also expands AMS applications.